Crate pest [−] [src]

 let mut input = StringInput::new("asdasdf"); // Input mutates its position assert_eq!(input.pos(), 0); // matching starts from 0, before 'a' assert!(input.match_string("asd")); // Input::match_string matches "asd"; returns true assert_eq!(input.pos(), 3); // last match advances the parser by "asd".len() assert!(input.match_range('a', 'z')); // Input::match_range matches 'a'; returns true assert_eq!(input.pos(), 4); // last match advances the parser by 1

-is also supposed to return a &str
+Input is also supposed to return a &str slice of its input by calling

-gets constructed on top of an Input
+Parser gets constructed on top of an Input and delegates position access to

-Parser::pos
+Parser::pos and

-.
-Apart from this, Parser
+Parser::set_pos.
+Apart from this, Parser also gives access

-queue and expected rules to match when it fails.
+to its Token queue and expected rules to match when it fails.

 grammar!

-processes every rule and generates a method on a
+The grammar! macro processes every rule and generates a method on a

-that returns whether the rule has matched its Input
+Parser that returns whether the rule has matched its Input. grammar! can only be used

-right now until other parser algorithms are
+inside of impl_rdp! right now until other parser algorithms are

 implemented.

-may require you to increase the recursion limit of your create with
+Note: grammar! may require you to increase the recursion limit of your create with

-where * is the new limit.
+#![recursion_limit = "*"] where * is the new limit.

-is run, it implements an enum
+When impl_rdp! is run, it implements an enum called Rule that has a value for all

 non-silent rules, but also for

 of rule that matched.
-These Tokens
+These Tokens are accesible from

-after parsing.
+Parser::queue after parsing.
 Instead of having the shape of

-in a predefined order that makes them easy to process.
+an AST, the Tokens come in a Vec in a predefined order that makes them easy to process.

 impl_rdp! { grammar! { expression = _{ paren ~ expression? } // expression is silent so we'll only have parens paren = { ["("] ~ expression? ~ [")"] } } } let mut parser = Rdp::new(StringInput::new("(())()")); // ^--^ - Token { paren, 0, 4 }; queue[0] // ^^ - Token { paren, 1, 3 }; queue[1] // ^^ - Token { paren, 4, 6 }; queue[2] assert!(parser.expression()); assert!(parser.end()); let queue = vec![ Token::new(Rule::paren, 0, 4), Token::new(Rule::paren, 1, 3), Token::new(Rule::paren, 4, 6) ]; assert_eq!(parser.queue(), &queue);

-s are also used for error reporting through
+Rules are also used for error reporting through

-which is used when a Parser
+Parser::queue which is used when a Parser failed to parse

-s it expected at the last possible position.
+and you want to see what Rules it expected at the last possible position.

 impl_rdp! { grammar! { expression = _{ paren ~ expression? } // expression is silent so we'll only have parens paren = { ["("] ~ expression? ~ [")"] } } } let mut parser = Rdp::new(StringInput::new("(())()foo")); // ^ - Parser should expect a paren at pos 6 assert!(parser.expression()); // the parser goes as deep as it can assert!(!parser.end()); // end is not reached, so the whole Input was not matched assert_eq!(parser.expected(), (vec![Rule::paren], 6));

-Note: You can use the eoi
+Note: You can use the eoi rule instead of calling

-Parser::end
+Parser::end manually.

 Calculator example